kelvingsli/flask-microservice-users/README.md

 ---
 ### Configuration
-Use the `sample-config.yaml` and update logging and jwt settings.
+Use the `sample-config.yaml` and update logging and database settings.
 Save the settings as `config.yaml`

 ---
 ### gRPC Stubs